 Meanwhile, a person should follow the most current guidelines from the

 Some evidence suggests that seizures may be a rare neurological symptom that can occur during SARS-CoV-2 infection or after COVID-19 recovery.

 People living with epilepsy do not have an increased risk of SARS-CoV-2 infection or complications of COVID-19.
-Health experts advise that individuals receive the vaccine and continue taking their anti-seizure medication.
+Health experts advise that individuals receive the vaccine and continue taking anti-seizure medications.